“Panic in Detroit, I asked for an autograph. He wanted to stay home, I wish someone would phone.”

 2 potato rolls

-Grill the seitan sausage using your favorite method.
+Grill the seitan dogs using your favorite method.
 They are best on a charcoal grill, but also work nicely in a skillet with a bit of water.
 You want to get the sausages browned on all sides and heated through.
 (Yes, I know traditional Coneys are steamed but grilling works best for seitan sausage.)

 While I know there are great debates about steaming or toasting hot dog buns, I tend to do neither.
 Just leave the buns near the stove to heat up a bit, but I’ve never really gone through the hassle of cooking the bun.
-Drizzle some yellow mustard into the bun, nestle a sausage into the mustard and bun, top with some of the coney sauce and a sprinkle of white onion.
+Drizzle some yellow mustard into the bun, nestle a sausage into the mustard and bun, top with some of the coney sauce, and a sprinkle of white onion.

 2 tablespoon nutritional yeast